Concordium/concordium.github.io/source/testnet/desktop-wallet/install-ledger-app.rst

 Set up the Ledger Nano S and install the Concordium Ledger App
 ==============================================================

-To be able to sign and send transactions using the Desktop Wallet, you need a Ledger hardware wallet, and you need to install the Concordium Ledger Application on the Ledger.
+To be able to sign and send transactions using the Desktop Wallet, you need a Ledger Nano S hardware wallet, and you need to install the Concordium Ledger Application on the Ledger.
 You can use Windows, macOS or Ubuntu to install the app.

 Prerequisites
 =============

 -  Ledger hardware wallet

 ..
-Warning:: During the process described in this guide, you’ll generate private keys on the Ledger hardware wallet, and you’ll receive a 24-word recovery phrase.
+Warning:: During the process described in this guide, you’ll generate private keys on the Ledger Nano S hardware wallet, and you’ll receive a 24-word recovery phrase.
 This is the only backup of your private keys.
 Make sure that you store it securely.

 Set up the Ledger Nano S
 ========================